MMM-CalendarExt2/MMM-CalendarExt2/README.md

 npm install
 ```

+Note: If you want to start developing and miss the entire history run `git fetch --unshallow`.

+## Configuration

-Afterwards read how to configure everything in [the configuration documentation](docs/Configuration.md).
+After installation read how to configure everything in [the configuration documentation](docs/Configuration.md).
 If you like adjust [to your language](docs/Localization.md) or [adapt the styling](docs/Styling.md).

 Finally, if you like a shortcut browse through [the examples of other peoples config](docs/examples).

-Note: If you want to start developing and miss the entire history run `git fetch --unshallow`.

 ## Documentation Quick Links